Rootbay/Tenvy/README.md

 3. The script outputs archives under `tenvy-server/resources/plugin-artifacts/`, recomputes SHA256 hashes and sizes, and rewrites the matching entries in `tenvy-server/resources/plugin-manifests/*.json`.

 Commit the refreshed ZIPs and manifest updates so that the server distribution and metadata always stay in sync.

+### 🗃️ Plugin registry lifecycle

+The controller now persists published plugin manifests in a registry table.
+Developers upload new builds through `/api/plugins`; each submission records the manifest, metadata, and publisher in the registry.
+Admins can approve or revoke entries directly from **Plugins → Plugin registry** in the UI, which updates agent eligibility in real time.
+Agents fetch the registry feed to block unapproved or pending versions during telemetry syncs, ensuring only reviewed builds remain active.

 ---